loudtamil/lt_development/README.md

 # lt_development
-This repository is to develop web applications
+This repository is to develop chat application